 The New York native is known for being a diva entitled to her demands at the snap of her fingers and maybe she has the right to be with her many blood, sweat and tears labored in the industry and having such little control early in her career.
 But with the star’s recent musical decline, she may just have to sober up that prima donna spirit.
 There is no doubt that the well-respected singer has influenced a whole generation ahead of her, but it is evident that her career is slowly dwindling like grains of sand in a time hourglass.

 Let’s press rewind.
 Taking a look down memory lane, Carey has peaked in stardom twice: at the start of her career and then again in 2005 with the release of “The Emancipation of Mimi.”
-In between her two musical peaks she incurred musical transitions, a publicity catastrophe and a sudden hiatus.
-Let’s evaluate where her first rise to stardom went wrong and then we will jump into her most recent decline.
+In between her two musical peaks, she incurred musical transitions, a publicity catastrophe, and a sudden hiatus.
+Let’s evaluate where her first rise to stardom went wrong, and then we will jump into her most recent decline.

 Rise to Stardom No. 1: The beginnings of Mariah Carey.

-The young 18-year-old Carey signed to Columbia Records in 1988 by music executive later turned husband of five years (1993 to 1998) Tommy Mottola.
-The songbird was marketed as the main female vocal act for Columbia Records spawning the expansive growth of Carey’s career.
-Her label home fed the songbird with seven multi-platinum albums and 15 No.1 hits including her first four singles from her successful self-titled debut album.
+The young 18-year-old Carey was signed to Columbia Records in 1988 by music executive later turned husband of five years (1993 to 1998) Tommy Mottola.
+The songbird was marketed as the main female vocal act for Columbia Records, spawning the expansive growth of Carey’s career.
+Her label home fed the songbird with seven multi-platinum albums and 15 No.1 hits, including her first four singles from her successful self-titled debut album.
 Released in June 1990, the debut album delivered by the curly-headed singer was at the top of the Billboard 200 chart for eleven consecutive weeks.
 Carey immediately broke records becoming the first artist since The Jackson 5 to have their first four singles reach the No. 1 spot.

 Carey’s label home continued to nurture the songbird’s success hatching six more successful albums — “Emotions” (1991), “Music Box” (1993), “Merry Christmas” (1994), “Daydream” (1995), “Butterfly” (1997) and “Rainbow” (1999).
-Nearly the first decade of Carey’s career she followed the instructions and creative control of her music executive turned husband.
+Nearly the first decade of Carey’s career, she followed the instructions and creative control of her music executive turned husband.
 Yearning for independence both personally and independently, Carey made a noticeable change in her music, bringing upon the first shift in her career.

 Toward the end of her marriage to Mottola and toward the end of what would be Carey’s departure from Columbia Records, Carey made a musical transition and began exploring a more urban hip-hop sound evident in her last three albums with the label.
-This is when the “Heartbreaker” artist captured the hearts of many hardcore R&B lovers with R&B/Hip-Hop hits like “Fantasy,” “Honey,” and “Heartbreaker.”
+This was when the “Heartbreaker” artist captured the hearts of many hardcore R&B lovers with R&B/Hip-Hop hits like “Fantasy,” “Honey,” and “Heartbreaker.”
 The Long Island native even switched up her company in the studio and surrounded herself with 90s hit-makers like Puff Daddy, Missy Elliott, Stevie J and Jermaine Dupri.

 With her shift from commercial mainstream to urban R&B, the “Hero” singer reportedly noticed a lack in promotional efforts from the label.
-Whether it was backlash from the “Butterfly” spreading her wings and splitting with Mottola or disagreements with her musical direction, Carey decided to part ways with Columbia Records in 2000 and joined forces with Virgin Records.
+Whether it was the backlash from the “Butterfly” spreading her wings and splitting with Mottola or disagreements with her musical direction, Carey decided to part ways with Columbia Records in 2000 and joined forces with Virgin Records.
 This is where the singer’s career began to down spiral and the end of her first musical peak ceased.

 Thinking it was a smart decision to leave a label that granted her such huge success, Carey tried to sweep her past under the rug and leave her baggage behind.
 Arguably, this was not the best decision for Carey.
-Running away from her problems at the label, only brought her more headaches further down the line and this is where she first went wrong in her career.
+Running away from her problems at the label only brought her more headaches further down the line, and this is where she first went wrong in her career.

 From here on, is what I call the domino effect.
 After Carey knocked down her first domino block leaving her label home, the rest came tumbling down voluntarily with a vengeance.
 This change in her career created a chain of bad events for the singer in a short span of just under a year.